ontola/home/_posts/2019-06-29-rdf-serialization-formats.md

 Unfortunately, it's still quite costly to parse compared to [N-Triples](#N-Triples).

-Turtle is highly human-readable and is therefore a good candidate if you need to edit RDF by hand.
+Turtle is highly human-readable and is, therefore, a good candidate if you need to edit RDF by hand.

 ```turtle
 @prefix tim: <https://www.w3.org/People/Berners-Lee/>.